Deer resistant plants and trees.

 Mimulus

-Miscanthus sinensis (an ornamental grass)
+Miscanthus sinensis (image)

 Narcissus